Automated Histopathologic Assessment of Hirschsprung Disease Using a Multi-Stage Vision Transformer Framework: Methodology

 Since the muscularis is the largest region within the colon, the tiles that were accepted correspond to random tiles; therefore, the tiles chosen for the model's training purposes weren't necessarily selected based on whether they contained plexus regions.
 After inputting each tile into the ViT model, the output consists of a pixel-wise raw logit, which is then converted to a probability between 0 and 1 after passing through a SoftMax activation function, representing the probability of the muscularis propria layer.
 The center region of the prediction tile is then retained and later used for re-stitching to form the full WSI prediction map.
 To evaluate the model's predictive performance for each layer, a manual sweep operation was performed to ensure proper alignment and no missing regions between the ground truth segmentation binary map and the prediction segmentation binary mask.
-In terms of determining the most optimal threshold to accept a tile corresponding to a muscularis propria pixel, a threshold sweep of 0.01-0.99 was applied, and the threshold which produced the highest PIR and Dice coefficient was utilized.
-The effect of varying the prediction threshold on both Dice and PIR is summarized in{~ Figure~\ref{FIG:muscle_sweep_figure}}.